pythagoras-yamamoto/pythagoras-yamamoto/README.md

 - Data Analysis

 The study I've been working on lately is :
-- React Hooks
 - Typescript
+- Framer Motion
-- Chakra UI
+- Three.js

 ## Major Works